slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 - Remove unnecessary distractions and obligations that aren’t truly serving your end goals.
 Technology is your slave, not your master.
 You’re not choosing ignorance, you’re choosing to not watch wrestling.
 - Minimalism doesn’t avoid possession.
 Only excess.
 The less you own, the less owns you.
 Owning less is better than organizing more.
 Eliminate instead of organizing.
 Organizing your email is like alphabetizing your recycling.
 Actively declutter makes room for your true treasures and clarify your values.
 Do not hold on to possessions you no longer need.
 Storage is a way of warehousing the past.
 If you don’t love it or use it is clutter.
 Decluttering is self-care.
 Clutter is not just physical stuff.
 It’s old ideas, toxic relationships and bad habits.
 Clutter is everything that doesn’t support the better self.
 - Use it or loose it.
 A tool is useful when passes human level.
 Start by buying the absolute cheapest tools you can find.
 Upgrade the ones you use a lot.
 If you wind up using some tool for a job, buy the very best you can afford.
+- Owning less is better than organising more.
+Eliminate instead of organize.
 - Buy supplies before you need them.
 Gadgets after you need them.
 Three is two.
 Two is one.
 One is none.
 - All that clutter used to be money.
+Clutter is just a museum of shit you thought would make you happy.

 > *"If a little is not enough for you, nothing is."
 -- Epicurus [-341]*

 > *"I went to collect the few personal belongings which I held to be invaluable: my cat, my resolve to travel, and my solitude."
 -- Colette [1873]*

+> *"Give me a museum and I’ll fill it."
+-- Pablo Picasso [1881]*